turtlebot/turtlebot4-user-manual/electrical/pcba.md

 ## Overview

-The TurtleBot 4 comes with an additional User Interface board that expands on the Raspberry Pi 4 functionality to give the user ease of control over the Create 3 robot and Raspberry Pi and to act as an expansion board for addons, sensors, gadgets the user might have in mind to utilize.
+The TurtleBot 4 comes with an additional User Interface board that expands on the Raspberry Pi 4 functionality to give the user ease of control over the Create® 3 robot and Raspberry Pi and to act as an expansion board for addons, sensors, gadgets the user might have in mind to utilize.

 <figure class="aligncenter">
     <img src="media/PCB.png" alt="TurtleBot 4 UI Board" style="width: 90%"/>